-- This item does not include procedures or techniques carried out by or under the direction of qualified therapists, as identified in Speech-Language Pathology and Audiology Services item O0400A, Occupational Therapy item O0400B, and Physical Therapy O0400C. - The time provided for items O0500A-J must be coded separately, in time blocks of 15 minutes or more.
+• This item does not include procedures or techniques carried out by or under the direction of qualified therapists, as identified in Speech-Language Pathology and Audiology Services item O0400A or O0425A, Occupational Therapy item O0400B or O0425B, and Physical Therapy item O0400C or O0425C.

+- The time provided for items O0500A-J must be coded separately, in time blocks of 15 minutes or more.
 For example, to check Technique-Range of Motion [Passive] item O0500A, 15 or more minutes of passive range of motion (PROM) must have been provided during a 24-hour period in the last 7 days.
 The 15 minutes of time in a day may be totaled across 24 hours (e.g., 10 minutes on the day shift plus 5 minutes on the evening shift).
-However, 15-minute time increments cannot be obtained by combining 5 minutes of Technique-Range of Motion [Passive] item O0500A, 5 minutes of Technique-Range of Motion [Passive] item O0500A, 5 minutes of Technique- time increments of 5 minutes 5 minutes of 5 minutes 5 min - Review for each activity throughout the 24-hour period.
+However, 15-minute time increments cannot be obtained by combining 5 minutes of Technique-Range of Motion [Passive] item O0500A, 5 minutes of Technique-Range of Motion [Active] item O0500B, and 5 minutes of Splint or Brace Assistance item O0500C, over 2 days in the last 7 days. - Review for each activity throughout the 24-hour period.
 Enter 0, if none.